LisaAnne/LocalizingMoments/README.md

 ## Running the Code

 I will release code to replicate my models shortly.
-For now please see "eval.py"
+For now please see "eval.py" for instructions on how to evaluate models.

 ## Dataset